 - Median Household Income: $112,464

 This large area features some of the most coveted zip codes in the city.
 As such, it’s no surprise then that you’ll find some of NYC’s most affluent residents.
-Hudson Yards is New York’s new $25 billion neighborhood, which makes it the most expensive real estate development in US history.
+Hudson Yards is New York’s new $25 billion neighborhood, making it the most expensive real estate development in US history.
 Here, in its luxury condominium towers, residences start at $4.3 million and go up to $32 million.
 Over in Chelsea, its art galleries, luxury high rise condos, and posh restaurants continue to attract some of New York’s finest.
 A little further east, the Flatiron District and Union Square continue to be thriving centers that thread together Downtown and Midtown Manhattan.

 8. Upper West Side 8.
 Upper West Side